 Selecting the counter surveillance device that will help you ensure your privacy and safety

 Whether you’re a high-level executive or business owner, or simply someone concerned about safety and privacy, you want to know whether you or your business are being watched or listened to against your will.
 If someone is spying on you, you have a right to know about it and put a stop to it.
-A broad range of counter surveillance tools are available on the market to help you identify potential spying devices and return to safety and privacy.
+A broad range of counter surveillance tools is available on the market to help you identify potential spying devices and return to safety and privacy.

 Commonly Used Bugging Devices

-Oftentimes people who deal with sensitive information are concerned that someone might be keeping tabs on their movements or listening in on their confidential conversations.
-Even in everyday life, people occasionally have concerns about being spied on, especially if they're involved in a lawsuit or some other contentious situation with another person where discretion is important.
+Sometimes people who deal with sensitive information are concerned that someone might be keeping tabs on their movements or listening in on their confidential conversations.
+Even in everyday life, people occasionally have concerns about being spied on, especially if they're involved in a lawsuit or some other controversial situation with another person where discretion is important.
 In your business, you may fear the competitors are listening in on confidential meetings, spying on product development, or tracking internal communications which discuss trade secrets.

-There are a variety of ways that someone may secretly keep tabs another person or business including:
+There are a variety of ways that someone may secretly keep tabs on another person or business including: